MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Federated Learning; Model Aggregation.
   - <details><summary>Digest</summary> We carry out a complete general mathematical convergence analysis to evaluate aggregation strategies in a federated learning framework.
 From this, we derive novel aggregation algorithms which are able to modify their model architecture by differentiating client contributions according to the value of their losses.

+- Interpolating Compressed Parameter Subspaces. [[paper]](https://arxiv.org/abs/2205.09891)
+  - Siddhartha Datta, Nigel Shadbolt.
+  - Key Word: Distribution Shifts; Weight Averaging; Test-time distributions; Task interpolation.
+  - <details><summary>Digest</summary> Inspired by recent work on neural subspaces and mode connectivity, we revisit parameter subspace sampling for shifted and/or interpolatable input distributions (instead of a single, unshifted distribution).
+We enforce a compressed geometric structure upon a set of trained parameters mapped to a set of train-time distributions, denoting the resulting subspaces as Compressed Parameter Subspaces (CPS).
+We show the success and failure modes of the types of shifted distributions whose optimal parameters reside in the CPS.
+We find that ensembling point-estimates within a CPS can yield a high average accuracy across a range of test-time distributions, including backdoor, adversarial, permutation, stylization and rotation perturbations.

 - Improving Robustness against Real-World and Worst-Case Distribution Shifts through Decision Region Quantification. [[paper]](https://arxiv.org/abs/2205.09619)
   - Leo Schwinn, Leon Bungert, An Nguyen, René Raab, Falk Pulsmeyer, Doina Precup, Björn Eskofier, Dario Zanca. *ICML 2022*
   - Key Word: Decision Region Quantification; Corruption Robustness; Distribution Shift.